GDA2020 in Queensland

 Australia is in the process of upgrading its geocentric datum to GDA2020 to keep pace with changing technologies and the dynamic nature of the Earth’s surface.
 GDA2020 will replace GDA94 as the current datum.

 Organisations that work with accurate spatial information or rely on location-positioning need to be aware of this change.

 The Intergovernmental Committee on Surveying and Mapping (ICSM) is leading the change nationally and the Department of Natural Resources, Mines and Energy is responsible for implementing the change to GDA2020 in Queensland.

 We are currently considering how we can technically adopt GDA2020 in our current systems and in a new environment as part of the Cadastre QLD Transformation project.

 Australia's national datum will be modernised in 2 stages:

 - Stage 1 will define GDA2020, which is 1.8 metres north-east of GDA94.

 - Stage 2 will establish a different kind of location reference system called a dynamic datum.
 This will continually account for Australia's movement, meaning we can rely on location information being in perfect alignment with the devices we use to access it.

-- the majority of stakeholders are ready to transition at a similar time.
+- the majority of stakeholders in Queensland, and nationally, are ready to transition at a similar time.

 Why do we need a new datum?